 At Black Creek, we’re deeply invested in real estate.

-1 As of December 31, 2017. $17.9B in historic development and acquisition volume represents the total cost of real estate projects and loans secured by real estate acquired and / or developed by Black Creek Group, it’s affiliates and its direct and indirect owners, including John Blumberg, James Mulvihill and Evan Zucker, from inception through December 31, 2017.
+1 As of December 31, 2018. $18.9B in historic development and acquisition volume represents the total cost of real estate projects and loans secured by real estate acquired and / or developed by Black Creek Group, it’s affiliates and its direct and indirect owners, including James Mulvihill and Evan Zucker, from inception through December 31, 2018.

 2 Source: Real Capital Analytics.
 Industrial real estate acquisition volume based on dollars.